Medicaid and other resources

 Who can I contact for help with my travel needs?

-If you're traveling for abortion care, and need help with lodging and/or transportation, the Abortion Access Network may be able to help.
-To learn more, contact NWAAF at 1-866-NWAAF10 (1-866-692-2310) and choose option 3 from the menu.
+If you're traveling for abortion care, and need help with lodging, logistics, and/or transportation, the Abortion Access Network may be able to help.
+To learn more, contact NWAAF at 1-866-NWAAF10 (1-866-692-2310) and choose option 3 from the menu or fill out our online form.
+Please opt to call the helpline for assistance needed in the next 36 hours.
+Our trained volunteers will follow up with you within 48 hours.